caminashell/localghost/README.md

 ## Background

+>
-*This is a project to end a bad habit of dumping my findings, ideas, and thoughts into a platform that is not really suitable for sharing & cataloguing such material efficiently.*
+> *This is a project to end a bad habit of dumping my findings, ideas, and thoughts into a platform that is not really suitable for sharing & cataloguing such material efficiently.*
+>

-*I chose [Ghost](https://github.com/TryGhost/Ghost) because of its simplicity, setup, the fact it is open-source, and it's branding which resonated with me.
+> *I chose [Ghost](https://github.com/TryGhost/Ghost) because of its simplicity, setup, the fact it is open-source, and it's branding which resonated with me.
 Historically, I am not a fond of Wordpress or other "free" self-serve blogging platforms like Tumlr, Wix, Blogger, or even Twitter - I wanted something that I could build upon, manage and own myself, at as little cost as possible.*
+>

-*Humorously, it was also another excuse for me to create yet another (private) repository to play around with.*
+> *Humorously, it was also another excuse for me to create yet another (private) repository to play around with.*
+>

+## Copyright Disclaimer

+I do not own any of this code.
+The rightful owner is the **[Ghost Foundation](https://ghost.org)**.
+I only share this project for educational, research, and support purposes.
+Should the **Ghost Foundation** request the termination of this repository, I will comply.

 [^1]: Docs / FAQ / Using nvm: Using nvm with local and production installs https://ghost.org/docs/faq/using-nvm/